IgniteUI/indigo-design-docfx/en/components/radial-gauge.md

 ## Series Thickness

 The Radial Gauge comes with two kinds of Series Thickness: Thick and Thin.
-In Figma use the right sidebar properties and select between the two Series Tickness options.
+In Figma use the right sidebar properties and select between the two Series Thickness options.
 In Sketch, to switch between series thicknesses you should use the `Symbol Overrides`, while in Adobe XD separate variants of the Radial Gauge exist for the options above.

 <img class="responsive-img" src="../images/radial_gauge_three_ranges.png" srcset="../images/radial_gauge_three_ranges@2x.png 2x" />
 <img class="responsive-img" src="../images/radial_gauge_full-thin.png" srcset="../images/radial_gauge_full-thin@2x.png 2x" />